 “As I thought,” she says.
 “Calling Arinia will require unwavering focus.
-During our spell, we will be physically vulnerable.
+During the summons, we will be physically vulnerable.
 It is unlikely that anything will breach the walls, but it is best to be prepared just in case.”

 Nyanti cracks a smile.
 “My thanks, Duelist.”

 Nyanti clears her throat.
 “Jon, be ready to help.
-I doubt we’ll need you, but I’d prefer to have you at the ready just in case.
-You and your…” She struggles to find the words, then says, “abilities might come in handy.”
+I doubt we’ll need you, but I want you to be ready just in case.
+You and your…” She struggles to find the words, then: “abilities might come in handy.”

 “Yep.”
 I give her a double thumbs-up.
 “No problem.”
-(Little bit confused as to what my “abilities” are, exactly—they seem to be along the lines of magical storytelling)
+(Little confused as to what my “abilities” are, exactly—they seem to be along the lines of magical storytelling)

 The casters huddle together, leaving me, Elier, and Lucky standing off to the side.
-After a couple minutes of uncomfortable silence, I decide to strike up a little conversation.
-Nothing witty comes to mind, so I go with a time-tested ice-breaker.
+After a couple minutes of uncomfortable silence, I decide to strike up a conversation—my idiot teenage brain goes with a time-tested icebreaker.

 Lucky and Elier give me a puzzled look, then shake their heads in mild bafflement.
 Just Jon being Jon.
 What a derp.

 For a long moment, nothing happens.

 The pool starts to roil and bubble.
 Steam rises off it, filling the chamber with hot, fragrant vapor.
 Gaseous curls appear in the mist, coalescing into a woman’s face—distinctly African, with proud cheekbones and an attractive haughtiness in the cast of her eye.

-“As it should be.”
-Arinia’s watery lips curve into a smile.
+“As you should be.”
+Arinia’s foggy lips curve into a smile.
 A second later it fades away, replaced by faint puzzlement.
-“What is happening outside the temple?
+“What is happening outside this temple?
 It sounds dreadful…” Realization blooms in her transparent eyes.
-“Iguars.”
+“Iguar.
+Hordes of them.”

 “Aye, milady.
-It’s why we summoned you.
+It is why we summoned you.
 And perhaps your husband, if he is willing to help.”

-“My heartmate is busy.
-As much as he would enjoy blasting apart goblins, it cannot be.
+“My heartmate is occupied—as much as he would love to blast apart goblins, it cannot be.
 What do you offer?”